schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/postgresql/postgresql-readme.md

 ## How to Run
 1. Start a command shell in the `postgresql` example directory
-2. Download an example [PostgreSQL database dump](https://dbseminar.r61.net/system/files/HR_pgsql.sql), and save it as `hr_dump.sql`
+2. Download an example [PostgreSQL database dump](http://postgresguide.com/setup/example.html), and save it as `example.database`
-3. Run `postgresql.cmd -database hr_dump.sql -infolevel standard -c schema` (or `postgresql.sh  -database hr_dump.sql -infolevel standard -c schema` on Unix)
+3. Run `postgresql.cmd -database example.database -infolevel standard -c schema` (or `postgresql.sh  -database example.database -infolevel standard -c schema` on Unix)

 ## How to Experiment
 1. Run different SchemaCrawler commands.